LeeWhite187/OGA.KeyMgmt/README.md

 * Both key object and keystore classes are versioned, so they can be correctly loaded by (and migrated to) newer versions.
 * A keystore updates a version counter each time its contents are changed, for easier reconciliation.
 * Persisted keystores are signed (via ECDSA) to ensure integrity and tampering.
 The signature is verified on load.
+* At-rest encryption is used for securely storing private keys.

 ## Installation
 OGA.KeyMgmt is available via NuGet: